diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us004/02.analysis/Readme.md

-# US004 - Assigning competences to an employee
+# US004 - Assign one or more Skills to a Collaborator

 ## 2. Analysis